-- 6.7.A Bolts: Bolts used in critical areas must at minimum meet SAE grade 5, metric grade M8.8 and/or AN/MS specifications.
+6.7.A Bolts: Bolts used in critical areas must at minimum meet SAE grade 5, metric grade M8.8 and/or AN/MS specifications.
 Bolts must be of the correct length, and extend at least two threads beyond the nut.
 Bolts in tension must not have shaved or cut heads.
-All fasteners should be properly torqued. - 6.7.B Securing of Fasteners: All structural and other critical fasteners (bolts, nuts) must have an acceptable form of securing such that the fastener cannot loosen or be removed unintentionally.
-Acceptable methods of securing are: - (1) Bolts with flex-loc type nuts or other nuts that use flexure as the means of locking and are re- - (2) Bolts with pre-drilled shafts and castle nuts with cotter pins installed to prevent loosening - (3) Bolts with pre-drilled heads and/or nuts properly safety wired with stainless steel wire from 0.024" (0.6 mm) to 0.032" (0.8 mm) diameter conforming to Mil Spec MS20995C.
-The safety wire between fasteners and anchor points must be twisted to prevent loosening rotation of the fastener. - (4) In blind hole applications, bolts with pre-drilled heads properly safety wired
+All fasteners should be properly torqued.

+6.7.B Securing of Fasteners: All structural and other critical fasteners (bolts, nuts) must have an acceptable form of securing such that the fastener cannot loosen or be removed unintentionally.
+Acceptable methods of securing are:

+- (1) Bolts with flex-loc type nuts or other nuts that use flexure as the means of locking and are reuseable. - (2) Bolts with pre-drilled shafts and castle nuts with cotter pins installed to prevent loosening - (3) Bolts with pre-drilled nuts properly safety wired - (4) In blind hole applications, bolts with pre-drilled heads properly safety wired